ldb1987/blueteamtools/README.md

     Script for creating deny-by-default firewall rules.
 Has a global set of rules allowing outbound traffic to ports 80, 443, and 53 to allow DNS, package managers, and internet access; all forwarding is blocked by default.

+    Requires iptables to be installed, and firewalld disabled on redhat-based distributions.

+    For saving rules, /etc/iptables/rules.v4 must exist on debian-based distributions, and /etc/sysconfig/iptables must exist on redhat-based distributions

     Options exist for more specific rules on top of those:
         -h: show help
         -p: Allows traffic for webservers by allowing new connections inbound to ports 80 and 443